iecology/glossary/glossary.md

 **Hexidecimal**:
 Hexidecimal numbering, often shortened to hex, is a common and handy way of representing information on computers.
 Instead of just the numerals 0 through 9, hexidecimal also uses the letters A through F. SHA256 checksums as used in Satori are hexidecimal numbers for easy comparison.

+**Internet Service Provider or ISP**
+An Internet Service Provider in this context is a company that sells access to the Internet as as service.
+In many countries these companies work closely with the government to monitor, alter or block specific connections to services on the Internet.
+Additionally some ISP's have used their position to track people for targeted advertisements.
+In these ways and others your ISP can be a threat to your privacy and anonymity while also providing the important service of connecting you to the Internet.

 **Key Material**:
 See Encryption Key